psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 In addition to this, in February, 1882, the Rev. T. Eynon Davies published a letter in the Christian World a propos of Paxton Hood's " Christmas Evans."
 Mr. Davies was Congregational minister in Cwmannan, near Llandebie, and said, " Some octogenarians whom I have questioned have never seen a sin-eater, neither have they heard their parents nor their grandparents refer to this custom."
 There is, in fact, no evidence that he ever existed in Wales at all.
 All the stories go back to Aubrey's " lean, long, ugly, lamentable,poor Raskel "; and he was at Ross, in Herefordshire, if we believe Aubrey, none too strong a witness.

 If dissemination of false news is a crime in a newspaper, it is far worse in a member of the Folklore Society.
-The fiction of the " sin-eater " in modern times, stamped originally with the imprimatur of the Cambrian Archemological Society, sealed 30 years later by the Folklore Society, has now received the august sanction of the British Association.
+The fiction of the " sin-eater " in modern times, stamped originally with the imprimatur of the Cambrian Archaeological Society, sealed 30 years later by the Folklore Society, has now received the august sanction of the British Association.
 Even the Celtic fringe does not deserve this treatment.,I am, &c.,
 N. W. THOMAS.,Oswestry.

+SANDOWN PIER, ISLE OF WIGHT.
-SANDOWN PIER,ISLB OF WIGHT.-The Attorney General and bliss Webster yesterday performed the ceremony of opening the pier and pier navilion in Sandown Bay.
-The pier has been lengthened  by 545ft., with a pier-head 107ft. by 93ft., and a pavilion has been built capable of accommodating 400 people, at a total cost of about £12,809.
+The Attorney General and Miss Webster yesterday performed the ceremony of opening the pier and pier pavilion in Sandown Bay.
+The pier has been lengthened by 545ft., with a pier-head 107ft. by 93ft., and a pavilion has been built capable of accommodating 400 people, at a total cost of about £12,800.
 The pier and pavilion were illuminated in the evening.

 ---